MuchAdoNet/muchadonet.github.io/docs/parameters.md

 ### Combine Sources

-If you need to combine multiple parameter sources into a single parameter source, use `SqlParamSourceList`.
+If you need to combine multiple parameter sources into a single parameter source, use `Sql.Combine`.